Bargoed RFC

+In 2024 the club signed former Wales International Tom James.

 In 2005 Bargoed RFC received the recognition of being awarded Rugby World Magazine UK team of the year after winning 55 games in a row.
 This form helped them climb the leagues and they were crowned Championship Champions.
 In December 2015 the WRU granted Bargoed an A Licence meaning a top four finish would secure Premiership rugby for the first time which was achieved in 2016–17.

 The 2016–17 season was the club's first in the Premiership.

 The club has 16 Teams within the club, including teams from the Mini and Junior Section, a Youth Side, 2nd Team and 1st Team.
 The club has produced many talented players who came up through the club development system.
 Some of these key players are : Anthony Lott, Steffan Jones, Jonathan Evans, Dafydd Carter (Age Grade International), Grant Rogers (Age Grade International), Alex Herbert (Age Grade International) as of many more.